bosonprotocol/contracts/testGameTree/readme.md

 ```
 - Compile the contracts: `truffle compile`.
 - To run tests:
-    - Run the tests with saving the logs: `npm run test >> log.txt`.
+    - Run the tests with saving the logs: `npm run test:gametree >> log.txt`.
         - These logs can be found in `log.txt`.
-    - Run the tests without saving the logs `npm run test`.
+    - Run the tests without saving the logs `npm run test:gametree`.

 ### Scenarios